 Embrace the full spectrum of the opportunity

-A crowdfunding campaign for gender transition is about more than the money you raise.
+A crowdfunding fundraiser for gender transition is about more than the money you raise.
 It’s an opportunity for you to tell your story, connect with people, and receive support from friends, family, and community members—even from strangers around the world.

 Build bridges with your transition story